AVG VPN ⬇️

 Security – Is AVG Secure VPN safe?

-No, AVG VPN is not safe to use.
-Although this VPN supports AES 256 bit encryption and makes use of Open SSL certificate authentication, it only offers OpenVPN and IPsec protocols, just two.
-You don’t get the option to use other tunneling protocols like SSTP, IKEv2, or even PPTP.
-Pretty weak if you ask me.
+Yesm AVG is safe to use.
+This VPN supports AES 256 bit encryption and makes use of Open SSL certificate authentication.
+In addition, it offers OpenVPN and IPsec protocols.
+However, you don’t get the option to use other tunneling protocols like SSTP, IKEv2, or PPTP.

 AVG VPN packs in a built-in Kill switch feature like most VPNs nowadays.
 However, what I found weird was that there’s no option to turn on or off this feature.
 Basically, you just have to assume that this feature is enabled by default.
 There’s no way to tell whether this feature actually works or not.
 To test it out, I abruptly disconnected from AVG VPN and noticed no popup prompt for the Kill switch.